frankframework/frank-manual/docs/source/troubleshooting/troubleshooting.rst

            at liquibase.executor.jvm.JdbcExecutor$ExecuteStatementCallback.doInStatement(JdbcExecutor.java:307)
            ...
 35 more

+What is wrong?

-**Solution:** The SQL statements shown are in ``DatabaseChangelog.xml``.
+**Answer:** The SQL statements shown are in ``DatabaseChangelog.xml``.
 The error says that these statements have syntax errors.
-In the present case, this error is misleading.
 The error is in the following snippet of ``DatabaseChangelog.xml``:

 .. code-block:: XML